- The Illyrian king Genthios defects to Perseus for 300 talents, although only 10 are actually paid;

 Around and across the Elpeios

 Accounts about the size of the force commanded by the two men vary.
 Livius claims they had 5.000 men under their command, but Plutarchus gives slightly larger numbers, based on a letter penned by Nasica himself: 3.000 Italians (perhaps the elite extraordinarii) and the left ala of the army, comprising a further 5.000 men.
 Also part of the force were 120 horsemen and some 200 Thracians and Cretans, as well as two local merchants who served as guides.
-The Roman column first marched south towards Herakleion, ostensibly to join the fleet command by Gnaeus Octavius and to participate in naval operations.
+The Roman column first marched south towards Herakleion, ostensibly to join the fleet commanded by Gnaeus Octavius and to participate in naval operations.
 But then the column suddenly swung west into the mountains and marched north again through the Olympus range.
 Nasica and Fabius had orders to appear behind the Macedonian lines on the third day.
 The consul would in the meantime stage diversionary attacks across the river.
 These were bound to fail – as they indeed did – and cost the lives of some of the light troops, but they would distract Perseus and make sure that Nasica and Fabius could fulfil their mission.

 The plan came together perfectly.
 The Roman column moved through the Olympus range undetected and unopposed.
 It then surprised a Macedonian garrison and massacred most the enemy in their sleep, although Nasica himself would claim that there was a vicious fight and that he had personally killed with his spear a Thracian mercenary attacking him.
 Whatever the correct version of events, the Romans were now behind Perseus and were threatening Pydna.
 At the same time the Roman fleet led by Octavius was threatening both the king’s left flank and Central Macedonia.
 Perseus now had no option but to abandon his positions on the Elpeios and withdraw to Pydna.
 The king was faced with a difficult choice: he could either divide his army into several smaller units and try to defend the Macedonian cities, or he could keep his forces together and offer battle on the plains of Pydna.
 The king seemed to prefer the latter, as the plains were ideal terrain for his pike phalanx, the most important element of the Macedonian army.
 The stage was now set for the decisive Battle of Pydna.